SuperMagic Spring Detox

 Once you’ve drunk it, as I said, you probably won’t want to move much.
 Just lie still and feel sick.
 Fall asleep for a bit.
 Lie on your right side, with your knees drawn up to your chest.
 When you have a hangover, it’s your liver chucking out toxins, so the feeling you’re going to experience is much the same as when you’ve had too much to drink.

 You’ll probably find you sleep heavily and wake up in the morning still feeling a bit groggy.
 Now you need to get those stones out.
-Most regimes recommend Epsom salts, but in my experience they are way too harsh and aggressive on the body.
+Most regimes recommend Epsom salts, but in my experience they are too harsh and aggressive on the body.
 It’s imperative that you remove the stones somehow, and that’s where the enemas come in.
 I recommend doing at least two, even three.
+You can also use Oxymag to get everything moving, it’s a magnesium oxide supplement, I would take 1 tsp before the flush, 1 tsp before bed, and another 1 tsp in the morning if you feel you need it.

 I’ve learnt from experience that a coffee enema is very good at forcing my body to let go.
 Usually I don’t practice coffee enemas as I find them too intense, but after a liver flush it’s a great way to push the body into extreme mode and properly empty me out!
 So I would do a plain one, with maybe just a little Tea Tree oil or similar in.
 Followed by a coffee one which I would try and hold as long as possible.
 Then finally, if you have time, one with flax oil and probiotics in to soothe and calm the gut.